-MOBILE HOME or TRANSPORTABLE BUILDING INSTALLATION
+MOBILE HOME INSTALLATION

-For Mobile Home (in USA) or Transportable Building (in Canada) installations, an Outside Air Kit (S.Z1726 / S.Z1726B) and either a Fan Kit (S.Z2514) or Rear Shield Kit (S.Z4015) are required.
-It is recommended that the kits be installed prior to appliance installation (refer to the instructions provided with the kits).
+For mobile home installations, an Outside Air Kit (S.Z1726 / S.Z1726B) is required.
+It is recommened that the kit be installed prior to appliance installation (refer to the instructions provided with the kit).

 When a metal prefabricated chimney is used, the manufacturer's installation instructions must be followed precisely.
 The ceiling support package must be purchased from the same manufacturer (ie. fire stops, insulation shield and roof flashing, chimney cap, etc).
 Be sure to maintain required safe clearances to combustibles as recommended by the manufacturer.
-The flue pipe must be double wall, close clearance type with either CAN/ULC-S629 or ULCS610 designation (single wall pipe is not allowed).
-Insulated chimney components must be a listed factory built chimney suitable for use with solid fuels and conforming to, CAN/ULC-S629 in Canada or UL-103HT in the USA.
-Where the space heater is installed in mobile home or transportable building, removal of the chimney is required for transportation of the building
+The flue pipe must be double wall, close clearance type with either ULC629 or ULCS610 designation (single wall pipe is not allowed).
+Insulated chimney components must be a listed factory built chimney suitable for use with solid fuels and conforming to, ULC629 in Canada or UL-103HT in the USA.
+Ensure that the chimney is removable to allow for transportation of the mobile home.